Ranking Barcelona’s 17 weirdest signings from 2000 until now

 One of the best free-kick takers of his generation, the midfielder spent his latter years in Turin looking equally frustrated and exasperated as Cristiano Ronaldo skied dead ball after dead ball into the stands.

 So it must have been a bit annoying to go to the Camp Nou and play alongside Messi, one of few players that is actually better at free-kicks.
-His debut season at the club resulted in just six La Liga starts, public declarations of his dissatisfaction and widespread reports that he’ll move on.
+His debut season at the club resulted in just six La Liga starts, public declarations of his dissatisfaction and widespread reports that he’d move on – which he did, going out on loan to Besiktas in 2021 and moving permanently to Sharjah in the UAE in 2022.

 Rendering one of his biggest plus points null is weird enough, but Pjanic makes the list for the creative accounting that saw Arthur move in the other direction.
 The Brazil international cost €72million, apparently, while Pjanic is said to have cost €60million.
-Don’t ask us to explain that one.
+We’ll leave it to the Italian authorities to investigate that one.

 Well, as Petit himself explained much later: “Richard [Dutruel] was translating and he was translating normally when he suddenly stopped and after five minutes he turned to me and I saw ‘Mayday, Mayday’ flashing in his eyes.